Business Astrology 101

 Starting your own business?
 Astrology can make the critical difference between one that starts off with momentum and one that limps along.
 There are clearly auspicious astrological times and difficult challenging ones.
 Knowing when to begin gives you your best chance of success.

 For instance, you need to know about Mercury retrograde periods.
 Three times a year for a period of three weeks the planet Mercury appears to be moving backwards against the backdrop of the zodiac.
-In 2011 these times are: March 30–April 23, August 2–August 26 and November 24–December 13.
+In 2013-14 these times are: October 21–November 11, 2013; February 7–March 11, 2014; June 7–July 2, 2014.

 Succinctly, Mercury is associated with communications (marketing, branding and PR), negotiations, contracts, trading, commerce, products and sales.
 When Mercury is retrograde there is a much higher chance of wasted efforts, misinterpretations, and very slow forward progress.